 We badly need our prisons to be sending people back out into the outside world able to become positive members of society.
 That's very difficult with the huge cuts that have been suffered by the prison system in the last few years ... but there are people who are struggling against the odds to help prisoners become better-functioning people.

-From 19 April 2017 we're raising money for this brilliant small charity which sends yoga teachers into prisons.
-I know someone who does this work - which has all sorts of benefits for prisoners - and I hope you will help us to help the people involved!
+From 19 April to 3 December 2017 we raising money for this brilliant small charity which sends yoga teachers into prisons.
+I know someone who does this work - which has all sorts of benefits for prisoners - so it was something I really believed in.
+By the time we finished you had collectively donated 565 one pounds.
+We doubled that up and handed over £1130 to Prison Phonix Trust.

 Learn more about their work here.